 - Body Dysmorphic Disorder Questionnaire (BDDQ): This is a brief self-report screening measure for BDD; a follow-up in-person interview is needed to confirm the diagnosis.
-The BDDQ has had high sensitivity (100%) and specificity (89-93%) for the BDD diagnosis in psychiatric, cosmetic surgery, and dermatology samples.
+The BDDQ has high sensitivity (100%) and specificity (89-93%) for the BDD diagnosis in psychiatric, cosmetic surgery, and dermatology samples.
+To obtain this questionnaire, visit https://www.proemhealth.com/contact.

 - Body Image Disturbance Questionnaire (BIDQ): This brief self-report measure is a slightly modified self-report version of the BDDQ that uses continuous response scaling.
 It has strong psychometric properties in a non-clinical population, but sensitivity and specificity data are needed.
 A follow-up in-person interview is needed to confirm the diagnosis.